Chargeback Guarantees

 | Signifyd | Guarantee + score | Mid-market e-commerce |

-| Forter | Decisions (no guarantee by default) | Enterprise, high volume |
+| Forter | Decisions + guarantee options available | Enterprise, high volume |

 | Riskified | Guarantee | Fashion, luxury, high-AOV |